Give the gift of time by volunteering or becoming an intern.

 ABCD SIGNATURE CAMPAIGNS

-Our Winter Emergency Campaign serves thousands of Boston area families in desperate need of food, fuel assistance, and holiday toys.
-You can donate to the general campaign, give the joyful gift of holiday toys, or choose to “Adopt a Family,” meaning that you can direct your generosity to a specific family.
+Our Winter Fund serves thousands of Boston area families in desperate need of food, fuel assistance, and holiday toys.
+You can donate to the general campaign or choose how to direct your gift.

-Adopt-a-Family.
+Adopt a Family.
 For the thousands of people ABCD helps every year, winter can be a treacherous time.
-Juggling the costs of heat, groceries, rent, childcare, prescriptions, and a little holiday cheer is not easy – but you can help!
+Juggling the costs of heat, groceries, rent, childcare, prescriptions, and a little holiday cheer is not easy.
+But you can help.
+Learn how to be matched with a family in need and make all the difference in the world.

 Through the ABCD Holiday Toy Drive, you can make a family’s holiday season much happier!.
-You, as a corporate or community partner, collaborate with the ABCD neighborhood network to collect donations of new, unwrapped toys and gift cards that we distribute to low income families in every Boston neighborhood and several in the Mystic Valley.
+We collaborate with individuals, families, corporate and community partners to collect donations of new, unwrapped toys and gift cards.
+We distribute them to low income families in every Boston neighborhood and several in the Mystic Valley.

 Companies whose mission includes giving back can meet specific charitable choices–children and youth, affordable housing, essentials like food and clothing, and more.
 The many options including matching gifts, which motivate employees and double your impact; event sponsorships including high profile fundraisers like ABCD’s Field of Dreams, where your team plays at America’s most beloved ballpark — Fenway!
 The same goes for Hoop Dreams, where your team plays on the legendary TD Garden parquet, and the ABCD Community Heroes Celebration, which pays tribute to the spirit of volunteerism.